Drishti-25/customer-churn-prediction/README.md

 # Customer Churn Intelligence

-An end-to-end Machine Learning application that predicts customer churn probability using customer demographics, service subscriptions, account information, and billing data.

-The project focuses on the complete ML lifecycle—from data analysis and feature engineering to model explainability and deployment—while translating predictions into actionable business insights.

----

 ## Overview

 Customer retention is one of the most important growth levers for subscription-based businesses.
 Acquiring a new customer is often significantly more expensive than retaining an existing one.